Online Event Marketing System

 The Danger of Not Having Your Event

 Long_term_event_planning Two weeks ago, I found out that a client decided to “take a year off” from their event.
 The event had been successfully taking place for the last 14 years.
 What started as a small event - ballooned into a truly great event.
 When I heard that the event wasn’t taking place this year, my first reaction was “What?
 Are you kidding me?!?!”
 The event was loved attendees and most importantly – making money for the event organizer.
-I fully understand that it’s the event organizers decision to take the year off.
-It’s their event, their pocketbook, thus ultimately their decision.
-But I’m not quite sure if the event organizer fully understands the ramifications of their decision.

 Do I Need to Redesign My Event Web Site?